niltwill/BandwidthShaper/README.md

 ### License and Compatibility Notice
 This application uses [WinDivert](https://reqrypt.org/windivert.html) to accomplish network traffic shaping.
 WinDivert is licensed under the GNU Lesser General Public License v3 (LGPL v3).
 You can find the full license text [here](https://github.com/basil00/WinDivert/blob/master/LICENSE).

-To comply with LGPL v3, you must separately [download WinDivert](https://github.com/basil00/WinDivert/releases) from its official source and manually copy the required DLL and SYS files to the appropriate directory:
-* For 64-bit (x64) applications: Copy `WinDivert.dll` and `WinDivert64.sys` from the **WinDivert x64 folder** to the application's x64 directory.
-* For 32-bit (x86) applications: Copy `WinDivert.dll`, `WinDivert32.sys`, and `WinDivert64.sys` from the **WinDivert x86 folder** to the application's x86 directory.

 WinDivert itself should support the most recent Windows operating systems, starting from Windows Vista and Windows Server 2008.
 It does not support older Windows versions like Windows XP.
 For that, you can use [Traffic Shaper XP](https://www.majorgeeks.com/files/details/traffic_shaper_xp.html) instead.

 ## Options